NewsArizona News

 The tribes and the state have been fighting in court over water rights for decades.

-The agreement reached between the tribes, northern Arizona communities, and the State is believed to provide water reliability for tribal and non-tribal parties involved.
+The agreement reached between the nations and tribes, northern Arizona communities, and the State is believed to provide water reliability for tribal and non-tribal parties involved.

 “This is a historic moment for the State of Arizona, Tribal nations, and all parties to these agreements.
 They create a consequential and lasting impact by securing a sustainable water supply for tens of thousands of Arizonans and helping local economies thrive,” said Governor Katie Hobbs.
 “I’m proud to be a part of this solution that many Arizona families have fought to get for generations.
 It’s a testament to their strength and determination, as well as my commitment to collaborate with Arizona’s Tribal nations and protect water supplies for all Arizonans.”